njappboy/deploy-eosio-contracts-v1.7.0/README.md

 You can verify the build result under `build` folder once build succeed.

-We have put our build under `contracts/1.7.0` for your review, which is also used to deploy on EOS Mainnet.
+We have put our build under `contracts/1.7.0` for your review, which is used to deploy on EOS Mainnet.

 Here are the checksums we got, please verify: